Frequently Asked Questions

 • Can wills be registered in NSW?

-There is no public registry of will in NSW, but private providers offer registration services.
-At Hynes & McCormack we can help you with this process.
+There is no public will registry in NSW, but private providers offer registration services.
+At Hynes & McCormack we aim to help you with this process.

 • Can I apply to have my driving disqualification removed?